itsTPM/wordle-vue/README.md

 [Wordle](https://www.nytimes.com/games/wordle/index.html) game implementation with Vue.js

-This is my personal learning project, not claiming to be fully compliant with the rules of the original game
+This is my personal learning project, not claiming to be fully compliant with the rules of the original game.

+Found a bug or have an idea?
+Feel free to open an [issue](https://github.com/itsTPM/wordle-vue/issues) or [pull request](https://github.com/itsTPM/wordle-vue/pulls).

 ### Stack

 - Vue 3
 - Vite
+- Pinia
 - TailwindCSS
 - PostCSS with Autoprefixer